 Alisson wonderland, Hodgson bows out and Dallas shoots down City – 7 key moments

-Sergio Aguero’s Panenka pain and Liverpool’s thrashing by Aston Villa also made it another memorable Premier League season.
+Sergio Aguero’s Panenka pain and Liverpool’s thrashing by Aston Villa also made it another memorable Premier League campaign.

 Fans have sadly been absent from the Premier League for most of this season but there have still been plenty of memorable moments.